mojio/mojio-java-sdk/mojio-sdk-model/README.md

 ## Instructions ##

-The easiest way to use Mojio's Model SDK is with [Retrofit](http://square.github.io/retrofit/).
-The following is an example Retrofit interface for some common usecases.
+The Model SDK is a collection of POJOs matching the entities in the Mojio API.
+If you're starting from scratch, consider using the [mojio-sdk-rest](https://github.com/mojio/mojio-java-sdk/tree/develop/mojio-sdk-rest) module for both the model objects and a basic client.
+If you have existing an REST-client framework or need finer control, however, this module can stand on it's own.

+Below is an example of integrating the mojio-sdk-model with [Retrofit](http://square.github.io/retrofit/)

 ```java
 package io.moj.example;